DanPlayz0/ticketsbot-self-host-guide/README.md

 docker compose exec postgres-cache psql -U postgres -d botcache -c "SQL_COMMAND"
 ```

+### 10. How do I import data from ticketsbot.net?

+You first will need to have the exports from [export.ticketsbot.net](https://export.ticketsbot.net).
+Then you will need to open the self-hosted bot's dashboard and go to the import page and upload the exports.

+You must upload the data export first, wait for it to import, then after data is imported, you can upload the transcript export.

+The way the self hosted import works, you _*should** be able to import both data and transcripts at the same time, and it may work, but it is not recommended.

 ## Common Issues

 ### 1. There's an error. (`no active bucket`)